(DISCLAIMER: The DHYG program reserves the right to make changes to the admissions criteria at any time it deems necessary)

 WHAT ARE MY CHANCES OF GETTING ACCEPTED?

 There is a minimum grade point average of 2.0 needed in order to apply.
 Admission to the Dental Hygiene Program is highly competitive.
-However, success in your academic courses will help prepare you for the Health Occupations Basic Entrance Test (HOBET V)
+However, success in your academic courses will help prepare you for the Test of Essentail Academic Skills V (TEAS V)

 You should expect to be in class from 8:00-5:00 Monday through Friday.
 If you transfer courses into the program you have a lighter schedule but the two-year program is not shorter.
 While you may not be scheduled in class or clinic from 8:00 AM-5:00 PM, most students spend the off hours studying, using learning resources in the library, etc.